• ROENFR

 Art.
 66 – The Technical Secretariat provides technical and logistical support to the Plenary of the Economic and Social Council, the Executive Bureau, the president of CES, and the specialized committees through the Secretary General, the directorates, and specialized services.

 Art.
-68 – The Secretary General and the directors of the specialized directorates are responsible for preparing the staff regarding the knowledge and compliance with the legislation governing the activity of CES, the Regulation on Organization and Functioning, the Internal Regulation, the procedures approved by the Executive Bureau and the Plenary, the decisions of the Plenary and the Executive Bureau, and the decisions of the president and for fulfilling the duties regarding the timely completion of the assigned works.
+68 – The Secretary General and the directors of the specialized directorates are responsible for preparing the staff regarding the knowledge and compliance with the legislation governing the activity of CES, the Regulation of organization and functioning, the Internal Regulation, the procedures approved by the Executive Bureau and Plenary, the decisions of the Plenary and Executive Bureau, and the decisions of the president and for fulfilling the tasks regarding the timely completion of the assigned works.

 Art.
 69 – (1) The Secretary General and the directors of the specialized directorates, by the 15th of the current month, will make an analysis regarding: